-When using the optional blower manually, allow the stove to reach operating temperature (approximately one hour), before turning it on.
+When using the blower without the thermodisc, allow the stove to reach operating temperature (approximately one hour), before turning it on.
 The increased airflow from the blower cools the firebox and could affect the start-up combustion efficiency if the blower is turned on too early.
-An optional thermodisc kit is provided with the blower to enable the blower to start or stop automatically when the stove is hot or too cold.